And once again, greetings, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Another hour of broadcast excellence is upon us.

-Anne Coulter will be here in about a half hour.
+Ann Coulter will be here in about a half hour.

-Start the second half hour of the program, 1 33 Eastern time to discuss her new book.
+Start the second half hour of the program, 1.33 Eastern Time, to discuss her new book.

-The new books all over the place.
+The new book's all over the place.

 I mistakenly assigned the review to Cadell.